-The National Center for Education Statistics (NCES) reports results at the state level, most often in grades 4 and 8, in four subjects—mathematics, reading, science, and writing.
+The National Center for Education Statistics (NCES) reports results at the state level on The Nation's Report Card, most often in grades 4 and 8, in four subjects—mathematics, reading, science, and writing.
 Because NCES administers the same assessment in every state, NAEP provides a common measure for student achievement in public schools across the country.

-State-level NAEP assessments are not designed to provide individual scores for the students, schools, or districts assessed.
-Results are reported for populations of students (e.g., fourth-graders) and student groups of those populations (e.g., male students, Hispanic students, etc.).
+State-level NAEP assessments are not designed to provide individual scores for the students and schools.
+Results are reported for populations of students (e.g., fourth-graders) and diverse student groups (e.g., male students, Hispanic students, etc.).

 Learn about the origin and history of state NAEP, state recruitment, participation rate requirements, and the difference between the NAEP state assessment and other assessments administered at the state level.

 NAEP is different from state assessments that are administered to measure student performance based on state academic content standards at varying grade levels.
 Understanding the similarities and differences between NAEP and these assessments is critical for policymakers, researchers, and educators as they work to improve education in the United States.Learn More